 Performance of PARSYNT Table 1 lists the times spent in join synthesis, which dominate the total time.
-The times for auxiliary accumulator synthesis are negligible (about 1-
+The times for auxiliary accumulator synthesis are negligible (about 1-2ms on average).

-2ms on average).
 Note that if a benchmark is parallelizable (in original form), then no attempt to discover auxiliaries is made (indicated by "-" in the table).
 When auxiliary variables were required, Table 1 reports how many were discovered.
 With one exception (i.e. max-block-1), the auxiliary synthesis always succeeds.
 In this case, 1 of the 2 auxiliaries required is discovered, but the tool fails to discover the second one.
-Manual inspection of the failed procedure convinced us that the discovery of the second one would be possible if the rules in Figure 6 were enriched with more sophisticated rules involving conditional statements.
+Manual inspection of the failed procedure indicates a need for more sophisticated rules involving conditional statements than those illustrated in Figure 6 as discussed in Section 6.1.
 Finally, the time to generate and check proofs is negligible compared to the join synthesis times, with most cases taking about or under 1s and the most expensive case (mss) taking about 7s.

-Quality of the Synthesized Code We manually inspected all synthesized programs, and as programmers, we cannot produce a better version for any of them other than 01.
+Quality of the Synthesized Code We manually inspected all synthesized programs, and as programmers, we cannot produce a better version for any of them other than 0^1^ .
 For this one, only one of the two auxiliary accumulators discovered was strictly necessary, and the other was redundant.
 There is, however, a negligible performance difference between this version and the optimized one.
 Here, we evaluate the performance of the synthesized programs.
 The quality of a parallel implementation, depends on many parameters beyond the algorithmic design (our target).
 We use Intel's Thread Building Blocks (TBB) [39] as the library to implement the divide-and-conquer parallel solutions that we synthesize.
 TBB is a popular runtime C++ library, that offers improved performance scalability by dynamically redistributing parallel tasks across available processors, and accommodates portability across different platforms.
 It supports divide-and-conquer parallelism, so transforming our solutions (from ROSETTE) into a TBB-based implementation became a simple mechanical task.
 Evaluation of the quality of the generated parallel code was done on a Proliant DL980 G7 with 8 eight-core Intel X6550 processors (64 cores total) and 256G of RAM running 64-bit Ubuntu.